 Q. Do you have elite entries?Yes, please see our Elite Entry criteria page which can be found HERE.Q.
-Are your courses suitable for wheelchairs?The following courses are all wheelchair friendly:Wilmslow Summer 10K, Alderley Edge bypass 10K, Southport Seaside 10K, Knutsford 10K and Wilmslow Festive 10K.
-On registration to the event, please ensure you enter under the wheelchair entry option in case we need to send you any additional information and to make enquiries about any extra needs you may have on race day.
-We are afraid not all of the courses in our portfolio are suitable to wheelchairs due to terrain and road conditions.Q.
+Are your courses suitable for wheelchairs?The following courses are all wheelchair friendly:Wilmslow Summer 10K, Alderley Edge bypass 10K, Southport Seaside 10K and Wilmslow Festive 10K.
+Please contact Run North West if you would like to enter - firstname.lastname@example.orgWe are afraid not all of the courses in our portfolio are suitable to wheelchairs due to terrain and road conditions.Q.
 Are your courses suitable for visually impaired runners and do you allow guides to accompany?Each course/terrain is different, we ask that you and your guide think about the suitability of the location, terrain and obstacles and are confident in your ability to navigate the course.We would recommend the following courses: Wilmslow Summer 10K, Alderley Edge bypass 10K, Southport Seaside 10K, Knutsford 10K and Wilmslow Festive 10K.If you require a place for a guide to accompany you, once you have entered please contact us by email email@example.com with the name and email address of your guide so that we can arrange an entry for them.
 We will of course give you as much help and support as we can to enable you to take part in the event.
 If you have any event specific questions or would like to know more about a particular course, what we think would be hazards/obstacles for a visually impaired runner and their guide, then please call us on 01625 528887 or email firstname.lastname@example.orgQ.
 What time should I arrive?Competitors should arrive approximately one hour before the start of the race.
 Surrounding roads, which form part of the course, will be closed to traffic before the race starts.
 Please bear this in mind and allow extra time when travelling.
-You can find details of road closures on our website and in your race information booklet - which is emailed out 2-3 weeks leading up the day.Q.
+You can find details of road closures on our website and in your race information booklet - which is emailed out approximately 2 weeks before the day.Q.
 Is there a cut off time?
 Can I walk part of the way?10K events: As a general guide we suggest being able to complete the course in under 1hr 45 mins (one hour and forty five minutes) - whether that is a mix of run/jog/walking.
 This is to help comply with the local council’s requests and to reduce as much disruption to residents and passing traffic as possible with road closures.Trafford 10K has a cut off time of 1 hour and 30 minutes.
 Trail Races: As general guide we suggest being able to complete the course in under one hour, due to the race being held in the evening and losing day light if longer than 1-hour.
 Q. Is there an official Charity?
 Can I fundraise for Charity?
 How does it work if I am running for my own Charity and not your official Charity?You do not have to raise money for Charity, it is entirely up to you.We are committed to raising funds for our official Event Charities, however should you wish to raise funds for another charity of your choice this is totally fine with us!
 Please contact your chosen charity to obtain sponsor forms and support.Run North West helps a different charity at each race.
 When you enter you can tick a box if you are interested in raising funds.
 The charity will contact you in due course to let you know how you can help and fundraise.
 You can then ask friends/family etc to sponsor your run.
 We also raise funds with several initiatives including; Fun Run entry fees, a proportion of merchandise sales, on the day food/beverage sellers & sports massage fees.Each race has an official partner Charity, details of each can be found on the individual race page.
 For 2021 our official charity partners are:

 Q. I'm a novice runner and haven't raced before, can I take part?Of course!
 We welcome runners with a wide range of running abilities from beginners to experienced club runners.